prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 ## RAG (Retrieval Augmented Generation)
 1. Model as access to (retrieved) support documents for a query.
 2. The support document will be proved to the model as an input too along with the query.
-3. Best way so far to reduce hallucinations
+3. Best way so far to reduce hallucinations and mitigate LLM training bias
 4. Used for fact checking, entity- linking.
 5. **Non parametric** as we don't have to update the model.
 Not hard-coded for any one domain.
 6. Need compatible data source.